 One of North Loop's last remaining large warehouses may soon see new life as housing.

-The Duffy Paper building (528 Washington Avenue N) is one of the last remaining undeveloped properties located on Washington Avenue in the North Loop.
-The massive building once housed Duffy Paper's offices and production facilities, however in 2016 the business ceased operations within the building and since then it has sat largely vacant.
+The Duffey Paper building (528 Washington Avenue N) is one of the last remaining undeveloped properties located on Washington Avenue in the North Loop.
+The massive building once housed Duffey Paper's offices and production facilities, however in 2016 the business ceased operations within the building and since then it has sat largely vacant.

 Plymouth based Dominium would be responsible for the new redevelopment of the building.
 Dubbed "Iron Store", that project would bring 200 affordable housing units to the North Loop.
 The project is unique in the fact that 100 percent units would be affordable units, something that the North Loop, one of the most expensive areas to live in Minneapolis, is greatly lacking.